-You Can Book The 'Bachelor' Mansion For Your Own Chris Harrison-Officiated Wedding
+You Can Book The 'Bachelor' Mansion For Your Wedding & Yes, This Is Real Life

 Calling Bachelor Nation: You can now book The Bachelor mansion for weddings.
 But wait, there’s more: Bachelor host Chris Harrison himself is available to officiate the ceremony.
 As per Harrison’s official website, the famed Villa de la Vina can now be rented for weddings, corporate conferences, seminars, team building workshops, and more.
 Situated within the picturesque Santa Monica Mountains of Malibu, the extravagant mansion is best known as the backdrop of the ABC reality dating series.
 With 10,000 square feet of interior space and 20,000 square feet of exterior space, it’s an ideal location for Bachelor fans to exchange their “I do’s” — or, perhaps, book a team outing for the office.

 To hire Harrison to officiate their wedding, fans need to fill out a form on his website with the following information: contact information, wedding date, wedding venue, and details of the wedding.
 As his website notes, Harrison has been an ordained minister since 2012 with Universal Life Church.
 Available for U.S. (yes, that includes Hawaii) and international destination weddings, Harrison “customizes each of his weddings to the couple,” as per his website.